nithinphilips/tririga-manage-ps1/README.rst

                 Warn = $False;
                 # The DBeaver profile associated with this environment
                 DbProfile = "Tririga Local";
-                # Tririga Username and Password (non-SSO) for use with the REST api calls
-                Username = "system";
-                Password = "badadmin";
                 # List of all your TRIRIGA servers/instances
                 Servers = @{
                     # The key is the unique name you want to use for this instance